 Wildfire Intensity Class Description 1- Very Low Very small, discontinuous flames, usually less than 1 foot in length; very low rate of spread; no spotting.
 Fires are typically easy to suppress by firefighters with basic training and non-specialized equipment.
-2- Low Small flames, usually less than two feet long; small amount of very short-range spotting possible.
-Fires are easy to suppress by trained firefighters with protective equipment and specialized tools.
+2- Low Small flames, usually less than two feet long; small amount of very range spotting possible.
+Fires are easy to suppress by trained firefig with protective equipment and specialized tools.
 3- Moderate Flames up to 8 feet in length; short-range spotting is possible.
 Trained firefighters will find these fires difficult to suppress without support from aircraft or engines, but dozer and plows are generally effective.
 Increasing potential for harm or damage to life and property.

-Wildfire Intensity Class Description Large Flames, up to 30 feet in length; short-range spotting common; 4- High medium range spotting possible.
+Wildfire Intensity Class Description 4- High Large Flames, up to 30 feet in length; short-range spotting common; medium range spotting possible.
 Direct attack by trained firefighters, engines, and dozers is generally ineffective, indirect attack may be effective.
 Significant potential for harm or damage to life and property.
-Very large flames up to 150 feet in length; profuse short-range spotting, frequent long-range spotting; strong f frequent long-range spotting; strong fire-induced winds.
-Indirect attack 5- Very High marginally effective at the head of the fire.
+5- Very High Very large flames up to 150 feet in length; profuse short-range spotting, frequent long-range spotting; strong fire-induced winds.
+Indirect attack marginally effective at the head of the fire.
 Great potential for harm or damage to life and property.